Skip to Main Content

 A French Room in a Nordic City

-Oslo's restaurant conversation is dominated by New Nordic tasting menus and the kind of ambitious, forager-driven kitchens that place the city alongside Copenhagen and Stockholm in the Michelin circuit.
+Oslo's restaurant conversation is dominated by New Nordic tasting menus and the kind of ambitious, forager-driven kitchens that place the city alongside Copenhagen and Stockholm.
 Venues like Maaemo and Kontrast set the critical tone, and much of the city's dining energy flows in that direction.
 Against that backdrop, a classical Paris-style brasserie in the city centre occupies a genuinely different position.
-Brasserie France, on Øvre Slottsgate 16 in the downtown core, does not chase that conversation.
+Brasserie France, on Øvre Slottsgate 16 in the downtown core, takes a different approach.
 It sits, quietly and deliberately, in the tradition of the French brasserie as a civic institution rather than a culinary statement.

 What the Menu Architecture Reveals